JunJieYong/StreamFunction/README.md

 ## Function

-begin(Serial) // use Serial as an input
+begin(Stream) // use Serial as an input

-begin(EthernetClient, Serial)// use EthernetClient as an input, use Serial as debug console
+begin(Stream, Print)// use EthernetClient as an input, use Serial as debug console

 addFunction(char c, function foo) // When the chracter c is detected, it will excuted function foo with no parameter and return a string